Cheukting/build-garkn-tutorial/README.md

 ```
 To explain:
 1. progress_apply is the same as [pandas apply](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.apply.html), just a tqdm version with the progress bar.
-2. the `sessions` that got passed around is the session connecting to the grakn graph, it is needed to make the queries.
-You will see it being using when we define the functions.
+2. the `sessions` that got passed around is the session connecting to the Grakn graph, it is needed to make the queries.
+You will see it being used when we define the functions.
 3. All but `house` are loaded in row by row by using apply.
 4. For `house`,  we will just use the `unique` method in pandas to get a list of `house`s and load them in with a for-loop
 5. We have to load things in order, the entities first than relations.

-Let's see how each functions for loading in one item are defined:
+Let's see how each function for loading in one item is defined:

-#### character
+#### Character

 ```python
 def insert_one_character(df,session):